natalieagus/50005/docs/Problem Set/09-network-security.md

 ### Background

 Designing a secure protocol is difficult.
 Even if you use standard crypto primitives like RSA or AES, incorrect sequencing, missing authentication, or assumptions about trust can make the system vulnerable.
-Many real-world attacks exploit these flaws — not broken algorithms, but **broken glue**.
+Many real-world attacks exploit these flaws.
+Not broken algorithms, but **broken glue**.

 Being able to spot and repair insecure protocols is a key skill in applied cryptography.